Language: EN

 }

-In this case, the indentation in these languages is optional and is only a style convention used to improve the readability of the source code.
+In this case, the indentation in these languages is optional, and it is merely a style convention used to improve the readability of the source code.

-In fact, most IDEs provide autoformatting tools, which allow indentation to be applied automatically to the code, without having to do anything else but press a button or a key combination.
+In fact, most IDEs provide auto-formatting tools, which allow you to apply indentation automatically to the code, without having to do anything other than press a button or a key combination.

-On the other hand, significant indentation is used in languages such as Python or CoffeScript.
-In these languages, code blocks are defined by their own indentation, rather than using braces or other keywords to delimit them.
+On the other hand, significant indentation is used in languages like Python or CoffeScript.
+In these, code blocks are defined by the indentation itself, rather than using braces or other keywords to delimit them.

 # here the indentation defines the block